Madhya Pradesh Cricket Association: History

 Madhya Pradesh Cricket Association is a body controlling and governing the game of cricket in the State of Madhya Pradesh.
 MPCA is an affiliated unit of the Board of Control for Cricket in India (BCCI).

 A look at the transition of MPCA will take us back to the year 1932 when the Central India Cricket Association came into existence.
 Later on, the Holkar Cricket Association from 1940–41 to 1954–55, Madhya Bharat (1955 – 57) and subsequently the Madhya Pradesh Cricket Association from 1957 till date.

 Before the Indian Independence, Indore, earlier known as Indore, was a princely state under the control of the Holkar Dynasty.
 Indore was the hub of cricket activities during that era.

-Late HH MaharajaYeshwantrao Holkar II of Indore State was a great cricket aficionado and was keen to extend royal benevolence to cricket and upcoming cricketers.
-To boost up the local cricket set-up, he invited prominent players like Col. C K Nayudu, Bhausaheb Nimbalkar, Chandu Sarawate, C S Nayudu, Khandu Rangnekar, Hiralal Gaekwad and Kamala Bhandarkar to play cricket for his team – The Holkars.
+HH Maharaja Yeshwantrao Holkar II of Indore State was a cricket fan and supported cricket and upcoming cricketers.
+To boost up the local cricket set-up, he invited prominent players like Col. C K Nayudu, Bhausaheb Nimbalkar, Chandu Sarawate, C S Nayudu, Khandu Rangnekar, Hiralal Gaekwad and Kamala Bhandarkar to play cricket for his team in addition to locals such as The Holkars.
 Capt.
-S Mushtaq Ali, Major M M Jagdale, and J N Bhaya were the local talent in his team.
+S Mushtaq Ali, Major M M Jagdale, and J N Bhaya.
 He also offered them job opportunities in his army.
-He was, perhaps, the only royal head who continued to extend necessary support to cricket and the cricketers but never played the game himself.

 Col. C K Nayudu was the captain of the Indian side for the first-ever test played in the year 1932 against England.
 The batting elegance of Syed Mushtaq Ali can be gauged from the fact that he was the first Indian to score a Test century on foreign soil, against England at Manchester in 1936.

-These great cricketers played a pivotal role in the development of the game in this part of the country.
-With enthusiastic support from local players like Syed Mushtaq Ali, Madhavsinh Jagdale, J N Bhaya, Rameshwar Pratap Singh and others, the Holkar team appeared to be invincible.
+These cricketers played a pivotal role in the development of the game in this part of the country.
+With support from local players like Syed Mushtaq Ali, Madhavsinh Jagdale, J N Bhaya, Rameshwar Pratap Singh and others, the Holkar team appeared to be invincible.